dmaier-couchbase/cb-workshop/VMSetup.md

 ### Network config

 The network configuration is a bit more complicated with Virtualbox.
 What we need is a VM which can reach the outside world and which can be reached from the outside world.
+Additionally each VM needs to be able to reach each other VM.
 In order to achieve this we will need to define in sum 2 virtual networks for our VM.
 So far we already have defined the NAT (Network Address Translation) network.
 NAT allows to access the outside workd from a VM.
 Imagine that your VM is connected to a service which acts like a router whereby the VM can reach the outside world but can NOT be reached from the outside world or from other VM-s.
 First let's check if yor CentOS6 instance has an IP for the NAT network:

 ```
 /sbin/ifconfig